teuk/mediabot_v3/docs/HAILO_3.5.md

 message, whereas spontaneous chatter should contribute to the recent topic.
 The provider may reorder fragments and add short connective words to make the draft coherent.
 It must retain the draft's subject and explicit meaning;
-the local validator also refuses changed numbers and reversed negation.
+the local validator also refuses changed or reordered numbers and changes to explicit negative markers (for example `pas` → `jamais`).
+French grammatical agreement between `aucun` and `aucune` remains allowed.
+This is a bounded heuristic, not a guarantee that every accepted answer preserves meaning.
 MB793 retains the old MegaHAL output moulinette's `sa va` → `ça va`, first-person `je susi` → `je suis`, and `,.` → `.` corrections for French replies only.
 These are small local fixes, not a dictionary or a substitute